chrislemke/ChatFred/README.md

 And check the *Workflow Universal Action* checkbox:
 ![Screenshot](workflow/assets/images/screenshot10.png)

-Now you can mark any text and hit your hotkey to send it to ChatFred.
-If you want to combine two ChatGPT requests, you can do it easily.
+Now you can mark any text and hit the hotkey to send it to ChatFred.

-**Combined queries** 🔗
+**Combined prompts** 🔗

-First save one query for ChatGPT by pressing <kbd>⌥</kbd> <kbd>⏎</kbd>.
+First save a prompts for ChatGPT by pressing <kbd>⌥</kbd> <kbd>⏎</kbd>.
 ![Screenshot](workflow/assets/images/screenshot13.png)
 Or:
 ![Screenshot](workflow/assets/images/screenshot14.png)

-Then simply activate the Universal Action followed by pressing <kbd>⌥</kbd> <kbd>⏎</kbd> - to send a combined query to ChatGPT.
-This is especially useful if you want to add some text in front of something you copied.
+Then simply activate the Universal Action followed by pressing <kbd>⌥</kbd> <kbd>⏎</kbd> - to send a combined prompts to ChatGPT.
+This is especially useful if you want to add some prompt in front of something you copied.

-E.g. Combining `convert this to python` with this copied code:
+E.g. Combining `convert this to python` (or `to_python`) with this copied code:
 ```cpp
 int main() {
     std::cout << "Hello World!";